Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Conclusion

 \section{Conclusion}

 In this paper, we conduct the first model stealing risk assessment towards image encoders.
 Our evaluation shows that the encoder is more vulnerable to model stealing attacks compared to the classifier.
-This is because the embedding provided by the encoder contains richer information than the posteriors or predicted labels returned by the whole classifier.
-Such embedding can be leveraged by the surrogate encoder to better learn the distribution of representations from the target encoder.
+This is because the embedding provided by the encoder contains richer information than the posteriors or predicted labels from whole classifiers.

 To better unleash the power from the embeddings, we propose \ContSteal, a contrastive learning-based model stealing method against encoders.
-Concretely, \ContSteal introduces different types of negative pairs as ``anchors'' to better navigate the surrogate encoder learn the functionality of the target encoder.
+Concretely, \ContSteal introduces different types of negative pairs as ``anchors'' to better navigate the surrogate encoder and learn the functionality of the target encoder.
 Extensive evaluations show that \ContSteal consistently performs better than conventional attacks against encoders.
-And such an advantage is further amplified when the adversary has no information of the target dataset, a limited amount of data, and restricted query budgets.
-Our work points out that the threat of model stealing attacks against encoders is largely underestimated, which calls for effective intellectual property protection of representation learning techniques, especially to the defenses against encoder stealing attacks like ours.
+And such an advantage is further amplified when the adversary has no information on the target dataset, a limited amount of data, and restricted query budgets.
+Our work points out that the threat of model stealing attacks against encoders is largely underestimated, which prompts the need for more effective intellectual property protection of representation learning techniques.